-I was recently contacted by Greyam Fox whose affection for this wonderful old institution is truly contagious.
+In 2005, I was contacted by Greyam Fox whose affection for this wonderful old institution is truly contagious.

 Greyam was head barman at the Grenadier Pub,18 Wilton Row for 18 months (1982 - 1983), taking over from the renowned Tom Westwood who had been "Chief of Staff"; since 1957 (white tunic, gold epaulettes et al).

-I would like to thank Greyam for granting permission to include his experiences.
+I would like to thank him for granting permission to include his experiences.